HelmholtzAI-Consultants-Munich/napari-organoid-counter/README.md

     pip install git+https://github.com/HelmholtzAI-Consultants-Munich/napari-organoid-counter.git

+## What's new in v2?
+Checkout our *What's New in v2* [here](https://github.com/HelmholtzAI-Consultants-Munich/napari-organoid-counter/blob/dev-v.0.2/.napari/DESCRIPTION.md#whats-new-in-v2).

 ## How to use?
 For more information on this plugin, its' intended audience, as well as Quickstart guide go to our [Quickstart guide](https://github.com/HelmholtzAI-Consultants-Munich/napari-organoid-counter/blob/dev-v.0.2/.napari/DESCRIPTION.md#quickstart).

-## What's new in v2?
-Checkout our *What's New in v2* [here](https://github.com/HelmholtzAI-Consultants-Munich/napari-organoid-counter/blob/dev-v.0.2/.napari/DESCRIPTION.md#quickstart).

 ## Contributing